Magnesium Oxide Crucibles for Calcination, Melting & Glass Trials

 • Cleanroom bag + cushioned tray to limit abrasion and dust.

-• Lid and stand packed separately with corner protection.
+• Lid and stand are packed separately with corner protection.

 • Outer carton with foam blocks; large sizes may use inner compartments.